yanascz/lnurld/README.md

 Once configured and deployed, you shall be able to send sats to ⚡satoshi@nakamoto.example from your LN wallet.
 If you need to display a QR code, simply navigate to or share https://nakamoto.example/ln/pay/satoshi/qr-code.
 For a smaller/larger QR code, feel free to append desired size in pixels to the URL, e.g `?size=1024`.

-Same applies to ⚡raffle@nakamoto.example and https://nakamoto.example/ln/pay/raffle/qr-code with raffle configured.
-These allow anyone to purchase as many raffle tickets for the configured price as they wish, increasing their chances.
-Once enough tickets are sold, i.e. at least the same number as there are prizes, you may start drawing winning tickets from the account’s detail page. **The raffle is stateless so refreshing its page restarts the draw and may produce different winning tickets!**
+This pattern applies to any configured account.

-To see amount of received sats or raffle for accessible accounts, navigate to https://nakamoto.example/ln/accounts.
+To see the amount of received sats for accessible accounts, navigate to https://nakamoto.example/auth/accounts.
 You’ll need to authenticate using one of the configured username/password pairs.
 Account stats, QR code and/or payment terminal are accessible from the account’s detail page.

+Similarly, raffles may be managed at https://nakamoto.example/auth/raffles.
+Raffle QR code may be shared to allow anyone to purchase as many raffle tickets as they wish, increasing their chances.
+Once enough tickets are sold, i.e. at least the same number as there are prizes, you may start drawing winning tickets from the raffle’s detail page.
+**The raffle is stateless so refreshing its page restarts the draw and may produce different winning tickets!**

-Events may be managed at https://nakamoto.example/auth/events after you authenticate using one of the configured username/password pairs.
+Events may be managed at https://nakamoto.example/auth/events.
 Each created event may be shared with your friends, and they may sign up to attend the event once they authenticate using their LN wallet.

 ## Update